×

 We asked people if there is a lot of crime.
 They answered:

 "Las Tablas, generally has a lower crime rate compared to other regions in the country.
 It is known for its peaceful environment and friendly locals.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, particularly in crowded areas.
 Violent crimes are relatively rare, but it's always important for residents and visitors to stay vigilant and take necessary precautions.
 The local police force is active and responsive in maintaining safety and security.
-Overall, Las Tablas is considered a safe place to live and visit," explained one expat living in Las Tablas, Panama.
+Overall, Las Tablas is considered a safe place to live and visit," remarked one expat living in Las Tablas, Panama.

 Is there a lot of diversity?
 Are people in Las Tablas accepting of differences?